GuillaumeFalourd/developers-tips-and-tricks-resources/README.md

 ## Contributing

-You're welcome to add some cheat sheets on the repository.
+You're welcome to add new cheat sheets on the repository.

+Please, respect the following recommendations:

 ### New features for the project